lopezjurip/blog/content/post/2015-12-29-RevelDocker.md

 Go is fast, modern and fun to use.
 There are good web frameworks like [martini](https://github.com/go-martini/martini) or [gin](https://github.com/gin-gonic/gin).
 The last time I tried `gin` I had lot of troubles declaring the routes, so I moved to Revel.

-It is know that Go doesn't have a very script dependency management, so we will use [github.com/tools/godep](https://github.com/tools/godep).
+It is known that Go doesn't have a very good dependency management, so we will use [github.com/tools/godep](https://github.com/tools/godep).

 I am a fan of Docker 🐳, because I like to keep things simple and easy to use (and deploy).
 So I will write about how to mount a Revel app using Docker.